duong1124/secure-comm-aes/README.md

 # Secure Communication using AES

 ## `aes`
-- AES implementation, an example for its API can be viewed in `example.py`.
+- AES implementation, an example for its interface can be viewed in `example.py`.

 ## `aes_ops`
-- AES mode of operation, each designed for different contexts and security requirements.
+- AES modes of operation, each designed for different contexts and security requirements.
-- Mode of operation list:
+- Modes of operation list:
   - `aes_ecb.py` - Electronic Codebook mode
   - `aes_cbc.py` - Cipher Block Chaining mode
   - `aes_gcm.py` - Galios/Counter mode